 Homebuyers with low or no credit usually have to pay more in closing costs if they’re fortunate enough to get a loan in the first place.

-Aside from the conventional closing costs attached to a new home loan contract, low-credit buyers may have to put aside money in the form of mortgage insurance.
+Aside from the conventional closing costs attached to a new home loan contract, low-credit buyers may have to put aside mortgage insurance.
 Hence, lenders have a line of defense if the borrower defaults on the mortgage loan.

-The amount of money is usually tied to the monthly loan payment – the lower the credit score, the more months’ worth of payments a low-credit buyer will need to put aside.
+The amount of money is usually tied to the monthly loan payment – the lower the credit score, the more months’ worth of expenses a low-credit buyer will need to put aside.

 You May Need to Take Extra Education Steps to Qualify for a Loan